 Many people think of hallucinogens as relics from the hippie generation, i.e., the drug culture of the 1960s, or as something that’s taken by ravers and music festival-goers.
-However, after a 50+ year hiatus, hallucinogenic drugs are undergoing a research revival and are now being touted as a game-changing intervention for mental health.
-So what are hallucinogens anyway?
+However, after a long hiatus, hallucinogenic drugs are undergoing a research revival and are now being touted as a game-changing intervention for mental health.

 While under the influence of hallucinogens, users may see images, feel sensations, or hear sounds that seem to be real but aren’t.
 Just about all hallucinogenic drugs contain nitrogen and are classified as alkaloids.
-Many have chemical structures that resemble neurotransmitters (serotonin-, acetylcholine-, or catecholamine-like).
+Many have chemical structures that resemble neurotransmitters (like serotonin, acetylcholine, or catecholamines).

 Hallucinogens work by targeting specific areas of the brain to alter its understanding of sensory input.
 For example, a person may be staring at a blank wall, but their hallucinating brain interprets the wall as swirling and moving, or maybe covered in insects.